cinnamondoll/video-encoder-script-for-vrchat/README.md

 Description
 -----------
-VRChat videoplayers in most world may load arbitary URLs, but they only support a narrow set of codecs and containers.
+VRChat videoplayers in most worlds may load arbitary URLs, but they only support a narrow set of codecs and containers.
 This script was made to encode any `.mkv`-file thrown at it into a suitable format.

 This way me and my friends are able to have movie nights in VRChat in **any** world with a videoplayer.

-When this script is executed it gives points to different the differnt video, audio, and subtitle tracks from the input and then based on those points it later decides which of these track(s) should be in the final output.
+When this script is executed it scores different video, audio, and subtitle tracks from the input file and then based on the score it decides which of these track(s) should be in the final output file.

 Example
 -------